-Polling by the IRR over the past decade has repeatedly emphasised the key priorities of South Africans, revealing surprising unity across demographic divisions.
+Polling by the IRR over the last decade has repeatedly emphasised the key priorities of South Africans, exposing surprising unity across demographic divisions.
 The most recent survey indicated the following priority problem areas:

 - Unemployment and job creation

 - The abuse of women or children

 - Corruption

-- Electricity or load-shedding
+- Electricity or load shedding

 - Housing

 - Water and sanitation

 - Education

 - Poverty

-- Inequality, including gender and racial inequality
+- · Inequality, including gender and racial inequality

 - Health care

 Economic growth forms the foundation of all solutions in these priority areas.
-To earn maximum political capital from their initial policy actions and announcements, it is advisable that policymakers focus on economic growth as the key to meeting public demands on these priorities, ensuring that the government's agenda is unambiguously pro-growth.
+To earn maximum political capital from the initial policy actions and announcements of an incoming multiparty government, it is advisable that policymakers focus on economic growth as the key to meeting public demands on these priorities, ensuring that the holistic agenda of government is unambiguously pro-growth.

-From the above, it is clear that one of the policy categories in which positive change will most likely generate political capital for the new government is public administration.
-Therefore, this first paper in the #WhatSACanBe series focuses on reforming the public administration to reward skills and delivery.
+From the above, one of the policy categories or areas most likely to effect change and generate political capital for the new government is public administration.
+Therefore, this first paper in the #WhatSACanBe series focuses on reforming the public administration to reward skills and delivery for all citizens.